 South Carolina: Protecting You from Injury on the Road

 From banning texting while driving to strict seat belt requirements, state officials have taken steps to make it safer to drive in South Carolina.
-Nonetheless, Advocates for Highway and Auto Safety give the state a yellow "caution" rating for traffic safety laws, urging it to adopt an all-rider motorcycle helmet law, better booster seat protections and mandatory ignition interlocks for DUI convictions.
+Nonetheless, Advocates for Highway and Auto Safety give the state a yellow "caution" rating for traffic safety laws, urging it to adopt an all-rider motorcycle helmet law and mandatory ignition interlocks for DUI convictions.

 Safe Driving Laws - South Carolina

 |Mandatory seat belts||Every driver and occupant of the vehicle must wear a fastened safety belt. $25 fine for first offense|

 |Child passenger safety||Children Children under 2 must be in a rear-facing infant seat; children from ages 2 to 8 must be in a front-facing child seat or booster seat|